-Whether you think your parent has been diagnosed with a mental illness, or you think they have a mental health condition, it’s normal to have all kinds of different feelings about it.
-Understanding your parent’s mental illness, and talking about it are ways you can offer support to the person you love while also dealing with stigma.
+Whether your parent has been diagnosed with a mental illness, or you think they have a mental health condition, it’s normal to have a lot of confusing feelings about it.
+Understanding and talking about your parent’s mental illness are ways you can offer support to the person you love while also dealing with any stigma their illness creates.

-- You want to know more about mental illness and understand what your parent is experiencing
+- you want to know more about mental illness and to understand what your parent is experiencing

-- You’re being treated negatively by others because of your family situation
+- you feel you’re being stigmatised because of your family situation.

 Understanding your parent’s behaviour

-If your parent has a mental illness (or a mental health condition) it might be hard to know how to cope or understand why they act the way they do.
-This can leave you feeling angry, helpless... and a whole lot of other things!
-But it’s totally normal to have different feelings about it.
+If your parent has a mental illness (or a mental health condition), you might not know how to cope with the way they’re acting.
+This can leave you feeling angry, helpless, even embarrassed.

-Some young people talk about feeling ‘responsible’ for their parent’s behaviour or for making them better either.
+Remember that you’re not responsible for your parent’s behaviour or for making them better, either.
 That’s something only they can do, with the help of mental health professionals.

 Search for, and read, information about your parent’s mental illness.
-Learning as much as you can about what’s going on may help you manage your fears and feel more in control of things when you do.
-A good place to start is the Children of Parents with a Mental Illness (COPMI) website.
-Check out their ‘what is mental illness?’ and ‘getting better’ videos.
+Learning as much as you can about what’s going on may help you manage your fears and feel more in control.
+Check out the Children of Parents with a Mental Illness (COPMI) website, including their ‘What is mental illness?’ and ‘Getting better’ videos.
 They also have really helpful content on anxiety and depression.

-Remember you’re not alone.
-One out of every five young people lives with a parent who has a mental illness.
-It’s really common.
-The good news is there’s info out there to help you understand what’s going on, and find support if you need it.
+Remember that you’re not alone.
+One in every five young people lives with a parent with a mental illness, so it’s really common.
+There’s info out there to help you understand what’s going on and to find support if you need it.

 Talking about it

 Find someone else you trust to have a chat with.
 It might be a sibling, another family member or relative, or a close friend.
-You could also talk to a professional like a doctor, a guidance counsellor, a youth or social worker.
-You might call a counsellor at Kids Helpline (for young people to 25 years) on 1800 55 1800.
+You could also talk to a professional, such as a doctor, guidance counsellor, or youth or social worker.
+You might call a counsellor at Kids Helpline (for young people up to 25 years) on 1800 55 1800.
 It’s free (even from mobiles) and private, and you can call them 24/7.

 It’s unfortunate that there are still many people in the community who have negative ideas about mental illness.
 When people treat you differently, or make you feel ashamed or alone, because your parent is different, they’re stigmatising you.

 Try not to feel embarrassed or frightened by people’s ignorance and lack of understanding.
-They just don’t have the knowledge about what’s going on.
-If they get nasty it’s best to walk away.
-If it’s your friends who don’t understand, and you feel strong enough to tackle the subject, you could help to educate them about how mental illness is common.
-You might actually help them become more aware by being honest with them.
+If they get nasty, it’s best to walk away.
+If it’s your friends who don’t understand, and you feel strong enough to tackle the subject, you could help to educate them about mental illness by sharing some of the things you’ve been reading about it.